top of page

 Managing Periodontal Disease

-• Follow standard periodontal protocols, but be alert to early-onset or severe disease
+• Follow standard periodontal protocols, but be alert to early-onset or severe disease.

 TMJ Dysfunction Management

-• Conservative treatment is preferred, including
+• Conservative treatment is preferred, including:

 • Physical therapy focused on jaw stabilization

-• Occlusal splints or nightguards for bruxism
+• Occlusal splints or nightguards (custom devices to protect teeth and jaw) for bruxism

 • Anti-inflammatory medications and muscle relaxants (short term)

-• Avoid excessive jaw opening during dental work
+• Avoid excessive jaw opening during dental work.

-• Surgery is high-risk due to tissue fragility and should be a last resort
+• Surgery is high-risk due to tissue fragility and should be a last resort.

 Other Considerations